 “Women are being raped and abused, it is like a complete prison.

 “This causes a lot of friction amongst Kashmiri families in Nottingham and all over the UK.”

 More than one million of the 1.1 million British Pakistanis are from Pakistan-ruled Kashmir.

-While there are no official figures for the amount of Indian Kashmiris in Britain, the total British Indian population numbers almost 1.4 million and support for India’s status is high among some groups.
+While there are no official figures for the amount of Indian Kashmiris in Britain, the total number is almost 1.4 million and support for India’s status is high among some groups.

 A geopolitical crisis has also turned into a humanitarian crisis.

 Following years of corrupt and ineffective administration, punctuated by coups, Pakistan is dedicated to the rule of law and stable diplomacy by a forward-thinking Prime Minister in Imran Khan.